-Our RTX support begins today in V-Ray Next for 3ds Max, update 3, V-Ray Next for Maya, update 2 and V-Ray Next for SketchUp, update 2 and V-Ray Next for Rhino, update 2, and it’s free to current V-Ray Next for 3ds Max, V-Ray Next for Maya, V-Ray Next for SketchUp and V-Ray Next for SketchUp customers.
+Our RTX support begins today in V-Ray Next for 3ds Max, update 3, V-Ray Next for Maya, update 2, V-Ray Next for SketchUp, update 2 and V-Ray Next for Rhino, update 2, and it’s free to current V-Ray Next for 3ds Max, V-Ray Next for Maya, V-Ray Next for SketchUp and V-Ray Next for Rhino customers.
 RTX support for our other V-Ray products is in the works.

 V-Ray GPU production rendering going 45% faster using its new RTX engine on RTX GPUs.
 Scene courtesy of Bertrand Benoit.

-RTX support now in V-Ray Next for 3ds Max and V-Ray Next for Maya
+RTX support now in most V-Ray Next products

-Now in 3ds Max and Maya, you’ll find a new V-Ray GPU drop-down to select either traditional CUDA engine or our new RTX engine which takes advantage of RT Cores in RTX GPUs.
+Now in 3ds Max, Maya, SketchUp and Rhino, you’ll find a new V-Ray GPU drop-down to select either traditional CUDA engine or our new RTX engine which takes advantage of RT Cores in RTX GPUs.
 Your image results will be the same between the two without modifying any other setting or adjusting your scene — it should simply work.
 Going back and forth between the two engines will only modify what processors are being used, so there’s minimal effort to compare the two to see which works best for your scene.